GDPR Consent for Direct Marketing: GDPR’s Massive Shakeup of the AdTech EcosystemApril 10, 2017GDPR

 The GDPR is a logical response by the EU to the massive profiling, irresponsible data collection, manipulation, and transfer, and severe infringement of the citizen’s data by businesses.
 Therefore, there is no going back from it.
 Users will perceive any attempt by a business to fight it or even show the slightest resistance against its compliance with malicious intent on the part of the business.
 Businesses would be smart to go completely compliant with the EU GDPR and proactively take steps to deliver superior service to the users, while at it.

 GDPR gives businesses one month to take action on user request to delete their data.
 Businesses should try and do it in 48 hours or less.

 A large number of businesses will not be GDPR compliant within the May 25 deadline.
 You should use it to your advantage.
-Showcase your ability to adapt to the regulation and offer users plenty of ways to take control of their data even before the deadline.
+Showcase your ability to adapt to the regulation and offer users plenty of ways to take control of their data.
 They will naturally gravitate towards you, away from your competition.

 Perhaps, as advertising is going to take a hit, hitherto free services can be introduced with paywalls.
-Users might be happy to pay a small fee when they know that they are not being profiled and their data is not being put to unauthorised use.
+Users might be happy to pay a small fee when they know that they are not being profiled.
+And also their data is not being put to unauthorised use.